 The Act consolidates existing law into a single legal framework and while many of the concepts of discrimination remain the same as in previous equality legislation there are some areas that were not previously covered.
-This section describes the various types of discrimination and how they apply to the schools provisions.
+This section describes the various types of discrimination and how they apply to the further and higher education provisions.

-Direct discrimination occurs when you treat a pupil less favourably than you treat (or would treat) another pupil because of a protected characteristic.
-So a very basic example would be refusing to admit a child to a school as a pupil because of their race, for example because they are Roma.
+Direct discrimination occurs when you treat a student less favourably than you treat (or would treat) another student because of a protected characteristic.
+So a very basic example would be refusing to admit a student because of their race, for example because they are Roma.

-It is not possible to justify direct discrimination, so it will always be unlawful.
-There are however exceptions to the schools provisions that allow, for example, single-sex schools to only admit pupils of one sex without this being unlawful direct discrimination.
+It is not possible to justify direct discrimination, so it is always unlawful.
+There are, however, exceptions to the further and higher education provisions that allow, for example, single-sex institutions to only admit students of one gender without this being unlawful direct discrimination.